councilofelders/numerbay/docs/docs/tutorial-basics/buy-a-product.md

 ### Auto-submission
 If the product you are buying is a tournament submission, you can select a model slot to auto-submit to.
+This is mandatory if the product is sold in "Stake Only" mode.

 ### Payment